 A nice logo help people remember about your business.
 It is an easy way for them to identify and familiarize with your business.
 For instance, what’s the name of the brand that is green, round, has the face of a mermaid wearing a crown and sells coffee?
 There are hundreds of brands that sells coffee, but the one that is synonymous with the face of a mermaid in a green round shape logo is undoubtedly and uniquely associated with Starbucks.

 Many business owners feel that the value of a brand is difficult to measure because it belongs to the category of intangible assets.
-It is hard to estimate the value of a brand in dollar sign and because of that, it is generally considered of being somewhat less important than say, the value of a printing press or a landed property since the price of these assets is pretty straightforward.
+It is hard to estimate the value of a brand in dollar sign and because of that, it is generally considered of being somewhat less important than say, the value of a printing press or a landed property since the price of these assets is quantifiable and pretty straightforward.

 But consider this.
 If all of Coca-cola’s factories and machines and other tangible assets were to burn down today, the banks will not hesitate to lend them money to restart their operations all over again.
 Why?
 Simply because of the power and recognition of the Coca-cola brand – the cursive font style of Coca-cola logo will help save the day when all other hard assets go to dust.